 History and Colonial Heritage

-Also, wander along the river by Clark Quay, which comes alive at night, starting from Raffles Place and enjoying the contrast between colourful old shophouses and towering skyscrapers.
+Also, wander along the river by Clarke Quay, which comes alive at night, starting from Raffles Place and enjoying the contrast between colourful old shophouses and towering skyscrapers.

 Visiting the Raffles Hotel for a Singapore Sling will set you back about $30 but popping your head into this Singapore icon is highly recommended but dress smartly as backpacker elephant pants, flip flops and shorts will make you unwelcome.
 There is also a small FREE museum.

-Make sure to pay a visit to Merlion, the symbol of Singapura β Lion City.
-Merlion stands proud by the waterside welcoming visitors from the sea as it has done since 1972, with his lion face and mermaid tail against a backdrop of modern, international offices showcasing the success of modern Singapore.
+Make sure to pay a visit to Merlion, the symbol of Singapura – Lion City.
+Merlion stands proud by the waterside welcoming visitors from the sea as it has done since 1972, with his lion face and mermaid tail against a backdrop of the gleaming offices of the central business district showcasing the success of modern Singapore.

 Parks, Gardens and Beaches